MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

   let scene = GameScene(fileNamed:"GameScene") as GameScene!
 >
   /* Ensure correct aspect mode */
-  scene.scaleMode = .AspectFill
+  scene?.scaleMode = .aspectFill
 >
   /* Restart game scene */
-  skView.presentScene(scene)
+  skView?.presentScene(scene)
 >
 }
 ```
 >

 This code loads in a fresh copy of the *GameScene.sks*, ensures the correct *scaleMode* is applied and then replaces the current scene with this fresh *GameScene*.
-You can find this code in `GameViewController.swift` and how the *GameScene* is initially loaded when the game starts.
+This same code is used in `GameViewController.swift` to initially load *GameScene* when the game starts.

+You should now be able to run the game.
+If the bunny gets knocked off the screen tap restart and the bunny is back and the game restarts!

 ##Hide the button

-Great you have a button, as it's bang in the middle of the screen it might be an idea to hide it once the game is in-play.
+Great you have a button, might be an idea to hide it once the game is in-play.

 > [action]
-> Add the following code after the selection handler setup.
+> Add the following code after the selection handler setup (at the bottom of didMove(to view:)).
 >
 ```
 /* Hide restart button */